scipion-em/docs/docs/user/tutorials/modelBuilding/a060-ccp4Refmac.rst

       Protocol .
 A: Protocol location in menu.
 B: Protocol form.

-   -  : An electron density map previously downloaded or generated in .
+   -  *Input Volume/s*: An electron density map previously downloaded or generated in .
 An atomic structure should be refined regarding to this volume.

-   -  : Atomic structure previously downloaded or generated in .
+   -  *Atomic structure to be refined*: Atomic structure previously downloaded or generated in .
 This structure will be refined according to the electron density volume.

-   -  : Upper limit of resolution used for refinement, in Angstroms.
+   -  *Max.
+Resolution (Å)*: Upper limit of resolution used for refinement, in Angstroms.
 Using double value of sampling rate is recommendable.

-   -  : Lower limit of resolution used for refinement, in Angstroms.
+   -  *Min.
+Resolution (Å)*: Lower limit of resolution used for refinement, in Angstroms.

-   -  : Parameter set to “Yes” by default.
+   -  *Generate masked volume*: Parameter set to “Yes” by default.
 With this option, structure factors will be computed for the map around model atomic structure.
 Otherwise (option “No”), structure factors will be computed for the whole map.

-   -  : Advanced parameter that indicates how much around the model atomic structure should be cut.
+   -  *SFCALC mapradius*: Advanced parameter that indicates how much around the model atomic structure should be cut.
 3Å is the default value.

-   -  : Radius to compute the mask around the model atomic structure.
+   -  *SFCALC mradius*: Radius to compute the mask around the model atomic structure.
 3Å is the default value.

-   -  : Cycles of refinement.
+   -  *Number of refinement iterations*: Cycles of refinement.
 30 cycles is the default value.

-   -  : Weight parameter between electron density map (experimental data) and model atomic structure geometry.
+   -  *Matrix refinement weight*: Weight parameter between electron density map (experimental data) and model atomic structure geometry.
 Increase this value if you want to give more weight to experimental data.
 If the value is set to 0.0, bond root mean square deviation from optimal values will be between 0.015 and 0.025.

-   -  : Geometrical restriction applied to bonded and nonbonded atom pairs.
+   -  *B factor*: Geometrical restriction applied to bonded and nonbonded atom pairs.
 This B factor value set the initial B values.

-   -  : This parameter gives the opportunity to add some extra parameters.
+   -  *Extra parameters*: This parameter gives the opportunity to add some extra parameters.
 Use “:math:`|`” to separate the next parameter from the previous one.

 -  Protocol execution:

-   | Adding specific map/structure label is recommended in section, at
+   | Adding specific map/structure label is recommended in *Run name*
-     the form top.
-To add the label, open the protocol form, press the pencil symbol at the right side of box, complete the label in the new opened window, press OK and, finally, close the protocol.
+     section, at the form top.
+To add the label, open the protocol form, press the pencil symbol at the right side of *Run name* box, complete the label in the new opened window, press OK and, finally, close the protocol.
 This label will be shown in the output summary content (see below).
-If you want to run again this protocol, do not forget to set to the .
+If you want to run again this protocol, do not forget to set to *Restart* the *Run mode*.
-   | Press the red button at the form bottom.
+   | Press the *Execute* red button at the form bottom.

 -  Visualization of protocol results:

-   After executing the protocol, press and a window panel will be opened ().
+   After executing the protocol, press *Analyze Results* and a window panel will be opened ().
 Results can be visualized by selecting each menu element.

    .. figure:: Images_appendix/Fig127.pdf
       :alt: Protocol .
 Menu to visualize results.